Overview

 - day of date of birth for documents filed before 10 October 2015.

-The reforms will need secondary legislation before they are implemented, with the most significant changes expected to come into force on 21 July 2025.
+The reforms will need secondary legislation before they are implemented, with the most significant changes coming into force on 21 July 2025.

 The Government’s aim is to strike a balance between transparency over who is running companies and ensuring that the register does not become a tool for abuse.